-If the journal title or issue you want is not owned by the Yale University Library, place a request via Get It@Yale using the citation you found in the article database.
+If the journal title or issue you want is not owned by the Yale University Library, place a request via Interlibrary Loan using the citation you found in the article database.

 WorldCat is an online "union catalog"--a database of over 1 billion records of books and other materials held in more than 10,000 academic, public, special and national libraries around the world.
 Use WorldCat to locate materials outside of Yale, including archival collections and essays or plays within anthologies.
 The free Web version is at WorldCat.org.

-A full-text-searchable database of play scripts and scholarly works on theory, criticism, and practice from Bloomsbury, Methuen, Faber and Faber, and other partners.
+A full-text-searchable database of play scripts, full-length video and audio productions, and scholarly works on theory, criticism, and practice from Bloomsbury, Methuen, Nick Hern, Faber and Faber, and other partners.
 Especially useful are the play finder and monologue search tools.
-New in 2013, this resource is being updated constantly after its beta release for trial access and now includes video and audio from L.A.
-Theatre Works and Globe on Screen.
+Video and audio packages include:

 International Bibliography of Theatre and Dance

 A fully indexed, cross-referenced and annotated databank of over 60,000 journal articles, books, book chapters and dissertation abstracts on all aspects of theatre and performance in 126 countries.